Kickoff With Special Interest Group Discussions

 Embracing innovation should be fun and free of fear.
 Easier said than done, but it can be with a simple change in perspective.
 Sometimes, the best ideas come from terrible ones.
 Innovation expert Troy Hitch will demonstrate the transformative power of “bad ideas” and how now, more than ever, peer-to-peer professionals need to connect with one another in new ways to raise more for the cause.

 Rebuilding The Future

 The pandemic may pass, but our field will never be the same.
 P2PPF’s David Hessekiel and industry leaders discuss reconceptualizing our programs and how they are managed to emerge stronger and more resilient.
-Featuring the American Cancer Society’s Maria Clark, MS Society of Canada’s Becky Mitts and Susan G. Komen’s Kari Bodell.
+Featuring the American Cancer Society’s Dan Thorpe, MS Society of Canada’s Becky Mitts and Susan G. Komen’s Kari Bodell.

 This unique coming together of Canadian peer-to-peer fundraisers will kick off with an overview by Charity Dynamics’ Sue Dalos including a premiere of the Canadian Top Thirty Benchmarking Study.

 Compare notes on the state of P2P and expand your network when we break up into small groups for an engaging “icebreaker.”

 2020 was undeniably tough, but Parkinson Canada did come away with valuable lessons that will influence its 2021 programs no matter what path the pandemic takes.
 Parkinson Canada’s Amanda Stanton shares insights on topics including supporter engagement and the power of physical and digital “walk in a box” kits.